gatsby0203/gatsby.icu/content/posts/ops/waline_on_self_host/index.en.md

 Apr 21 15:25:50 my_server node[43772]: [2023-04-21T15:25:50.977] [43772] [INFO] - Environment: production
 ```

-> If error occurs, you can use `sudo journalctl -u waline` to view the complete Waline running log for degugging.
+> If error occurs, you can use `sudo journalctl -u waline` to view the complete Waline running log for debugging.

 If Waline is running properly, you can access `http://<server IP or domain name>:8360/ui/register` to register a user account.
 The first registered user will automatically become an administrator.